 Portrait of Henrietta Liston dated 1800 showing a plaited straw bonnet with silk lining and embellishments.

 Straw for plaiting was harvested by hand as machine reaping damaged the stems.
 The stalks were sorted according to their diameter, a process which was essential to produce an even plait, and cut to length between the joints to create usable straw of 9 – 10 inches / 225 – 250mm long.
 Although this preparation work was at first carried out by the plaiters themselves, the emergence of a middle-man called a ‘Factor’ saw the trade develop.
 Factors conveyed the plait to specialised markets like that at Hitchen and would also supply straw, sometimes specially grown, already split and ready to work into plait.
 This plaiting straw trade came in 6 inch/150mm diameter bundles.

 Producing Plaiting Straw

 The illustration shows the straw being sorted by the diameter of the stem – each box has a grid of different sized holes.
 The chap sitting down is gathering the sorted stems and tying and trimming the bundles (which can be seen at his side) ready for sale.

 One of these splitters (shown here) can be seen on display in the museum and is an early example made from bone, later splitters were made from metal.

-After splitting the splints were steeped in water (sometimes with brimstone – what we now called sulphur added) to make them more pliable and then softened using a rolling pin or a more expensive splint mill where hardwood rollers squeezed the splints (illustrated).
-The plaiter, almost always women and children, held a bundle of splints under her left arm, and each splint was drawn out and the end moistened between the lips before being worked into the plait.
+After splitting the splints were steeped in water (sometimes with brimstone – what we now called sulphur added) to make them more pliable and then softened using a rolling pin or a more expensive splint mill where hardwood rollers squeezed the splints.
+The plaiters, almost always women and children, held a bundle of splints under the left arm, and each splint was drawn out and moistened between the lips before being worked into the plait.
 The work continued with new straws added to the weave and overlapped to trap them, until some twenty yards were produced, called a ‘score’ – the yard traditionally measured from the nose to the fingertip of an extended arm.
 The protruding part of the overlapping straws were trimmed with scissors or shears and the plait rolled until flattened.